 Nafisa K. Dajani, MD is a board certified Maternal-Fetal Medicine Specialist, a sub-specialty of Obstetrics and Gynecology.
 Her research interests are in diabetes in pregnancy, obesity in pregnancy, and diagnosis and prenatal management of fetal anomalies.
 She has collaborated on several projects involving research on the placental serotonin role in pregnancies complicated by gestational diabetes, fetal brain response to diabetes, and cytokine profile in pregnant patients with diabetes.

 Dr. Dajani founded The Diabetes in Pregnancy Program in 1998.
 She continues as director of the program which has grown into a DSME accredited program under the new name of the UAMS Obstetrical Center for the Management of Hyperglycemia in Pregnancy.
 The center offers telemedicine and onsite consultation and diabetes management by a team of dietitians and certified diabetic educators.
-Dr. Dajani expanded the center’s outreach into a web-based educational healthy living program and a postpartum weight loss program called the WIN Program that is managed by the same professional team of physicians, nutritionist and diabetic educators.
+Dr. Dajani expanded the center’s outreach into a web-based educational healthy living program and a postpartum weight loss program called the WIN Program that is managed by the same professional team of physicians, nutritionists, and diabetic educators.
 These programs are expanding across the state of Arkansas via telemedicine and local health departments to reach patients in rural areas.